nekrozon/ShopFunnel/README.md

 There is a backend dashboard that is protected with a login.

 The first step is you are prompted for a store name.
 The user enters a storename (storename.myshopify.com is the format to find your store name).

+The app then looks up the store name, and sees if there is an entry in its DB.